barebox/barebox/Documentation/user/barebox.rst

 to ignore the load address.
 The first stage bootloader must thus either support ``kernel_noload`` or always ignore load addresses.

-For non-DT enabled-bootloaders or other architectures, often the normal barebox binaries can also be used as they are designed to be startable second stage from another bootloader, where possible.
+For non-DT-enabled bootloaders or other architectures, often the normal barebox binaries can also be used as they are designed to be startable second stage from another bootloader, where possible.
 For example, if you have U-Boot running on your board, you can start barebox with U-Boot's ``bootm`` command.
 The bootm